 Once you know where to look, you’ll find that most clients present with an alignment issue in their pelvis that can cause a series of dysfunctions both up and down their kinetic chains.
-Without healthy hip alignment, they likely struggle with pain or diminished performance (or both), both of which make our job more difficult.
-That’s why it’s crucial to identify this problem in a client as soon as possible and help them on the path to better, quality movement.
+It’s called anterior pelvic tilt, and when excessive, it can cause pain, diminished performance, or both.
+The good news: You can fix anterior pelvic tilt, and get your clients on the path to better quality movement.

 Pelvic tilt can occur in the anterior or posterior direction.
 The more common anterior pelvic tilt (APT) is the forward rotation of the pelvis that pushes the butt out and arches the lumbar spine.
 It doesn’t matter who your client is: a desk jockey or a great squatter can show anterior pelvic tilt.